shansfolder/Trapezius-Monster/README.md

-A little game (in Chinese) that I develop to makes jokes of RenZhong.
+A little game (in Chinese) that I develop to make jokes of RenZhong.

 I've made several changes from the previous version.
 This game is currently **NOT** active for further updates due to my time limitation.